kaisdukes/quranic-corpus/docs/arcs/arc-rendering.md

 ### Geometric interpretation of theta

 The choice of `phi` helps visualizing the arcs in the treebank.
-When the two nodes are horizontal, `theta = 0`.
-In general `theta` measures the anticlockwise angle from the negative x-axis to the line from the start node to the center of the ellipse.
+Think of `theta` as an angular parameter that rotates anti-clockwise from the negative x-axis to the line joining the start node and the ellipse's center.
+When nodes align horizontally, `theta = 0`.